tichopad/alacritty-theme-switch/README.md

-# alacritty-switch-theme
+# alacritty-theme-switch

-> CLI utility for [Alacritty](https://github.com/jwilm/alacritty) color theme switching
+> CLI utility for [Alacritty](https://github.com/jwilm/alacritty) color theme and configuration switching

-_This utility and documentation is a work in progress._

-For now, use `npm link` (undo with `npm unlink`) from inside the root directory to access the terminal command.
-See `alacritty-switch-theme --help` for more information.
+See `alacritty-theme-switch --help` for more information.

 The CLI utility allows to save multiple Alacritty configuration files, which can contain only a subset of Alacritty configuration options (e.g. colors, fonts) inside a directory.
 The intended usage is dynamically switching between multiple color themes (hence the name), but it can be used with any configuration options.